EnKrypt/arvind.io/src/pages/posts/linux-is-not-an-os/index.md

 ...I could be.

-But I'm also pretty sure that if Linux ran on Linux, that would make less sense than actually running Linux inside Linux with a Virtual Machine; the latter of which might actually have some need for someone somewhere.
+But I'm also pretty sure that if Linux ran on Linux, that would make less sense than actually running Linux inside Linux with a Virtual Machine; the latter of which probably have some need for someone somewhere.

 There is a common convention where people assume Linux refers to both, the Operating System and the Linux kernel; meaning that according to them, Linux does indeed run Linux. \
 What a nice convention.
 No scope for confusion and ambiguity at all, right?